cjvr1996/CSINet-Adaptations/README.md

 - Produce the corresponding **heatmaps**
 - Using the ***already trained models***

-To train the model and/or generate training and validation curves, use the training notebooks (see below)
+To train the model and/or generate training and validation curves, use the training notebooks (see below).
+Also, ```Report Analysis.pptx``` includes the presentation with the summary of the findings of this work.

 ---